nv-legate/legate/docs/legate/source/usage.rst

 Distributed Launch
 ------------------

-If Legate has been configured with a networking backend, then you can run your program across multiple nodes, by using the ``--nodes`` option followed by the number of nodes to be used.
-When doing a multi-process run, a launcher program must be specified, that will do the actual spawning of the processes:
+You can run your program across multiple nodes by using the ``--nodes`` option followed by the number of nodes to be used.
+When doing a multi-process run, a launcher program must be specified, that will do the actual spawning of the
+processes:

 .. code-block:: sh